 How did you secure your role?

-After multiple meetings with Adam, one of the C+P Careers Consultants, my standard of application increased to a point where I was receiving more and more interviews.
+After multiple meetings with Adam, one of the Careers and Placements Careers Consultants, my standard of application increased to a point where I was receiving more and more interviews.
 I failed to pass the interview stage for my first interview at Newman University.
 However, this was good practice for the interview for the role that I would secure.

 Once receiving the invitation to interview at University of Birmingham, I met with Adam again to go over interview prep such as the different (potential) questions that would come up – this meeting also helped calm my nerves.